iambillmccann/ProjectEulerPython/README.md

 ## Structure of this code
 This application runs as a console application.
 It is build for Python 3.6.
 It was developed on Ubuntu Linux via the WSL and a virtual environment named "venv".
 The main program (main.py) runs from the root folder.
 There are two modules off the root.
 These are:

-- ** projecteuler ** this is the modules for the solution's classes and function libraries.
+- ** projecteuler ** this is the module for the solution's classes and function libraries.
 - ** tests ** these are the unit tests for the solution.

 ## Main Program